alignedfibers/TheNotebook/Setup_VM_Noble24.04/4_spicedebug.md

 ***(this issue does not happen in ChromeOS Flex or Windows just Ubuntu)***

+***(Genuinely not fixable in this OS without doing usb redirect or passthrough usb device meaning you have to have more than one mouse connected, annoying, it is not a simple fix.
+Chris Titus uses the network mouse.. but yeah that opens up a possible security flaw as it is in plain text over network, not sure if that will even work in my use case.)***

 ---

-#### TODO Automatically attachingg the spice-server debug qemu hook script using custom element within the libvirt qemu domain element and external DTD.
+#### TODO Automatically attaching the spice-server debug qemu hook script using custom element within the libvirt qemu domain element and external DTD.
 Its code.
 ---

 #### TODO Redirect debug from vdagent to log on host via serial device under the current vm.